apache/cordova-docs/docs/en/3.0.0/guide/platforms/android/config.md

   sub-pages.
 The value's format is _Title, Message_

 * `errorUrl`: Set the error page for your application.
-Should be located in your Android project in file://android_asset/www/
+Should be located in your Android project in `file://android_asset/www/`

 * `backgroundColor`: Set the background color for your application.
-  Supports a four-byte hex value, with the first byte representing alpha value, and the following three bytes with standard RGB values. (i.e. 0x00000000 = Black)
+  Supports a four-byte hex value, with the first byte representing alpha value, and the following three bytes with standard RGB values.
+For example, `0x00000000` is black.

 * `loadUrlTimeoutValue`: How much time Cordova should wait before throwing a timeout error on the application.